TypeFox/monaco-languageclient/README.md

 ### September 2023 (v6.5.0)

-Updated to `monaco-editor` `0.43.0` and `monaco-vscode-api` `1.82.2`. `initServices` does no longer use dynamic imports.
-All services available from [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services) or the own service must be passed to `userServices`.
+Updated to `monaco-editor` `0.43.0` and `@codingame/monaco-vscode-api` `1.82.2`. `initServices` does no longer use dynamic imports.
+All services available from [@codingame/monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services) or the own service must be passed to `userServices`.
 All examples have been adapted accordingly.

 ### May 2023 (v6.0.0)

-Updated to `monaco-vscode-api` `1.78.5` and therefore retired `MonacoServices`.
-It is replaced by `initServices` that makes configuration of services exposed by `monaco-vscode-api` handy and still allows the definition of own services as [outlined here](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services) and these can be passed as `userServices` in `initServices`.
+Updated to `@codingame/monaco-vscode-api` `1.78.5` and therefore retired `MonacoServices`.
+It is replaced by `initServices` that makes configuration of services exposed by `@codingame/monaco-vscode-api` handy and still allows the definition of own services as [outlined here](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services) and these can be passed as `userServices` in `initServices`.

 ### April 2023 (v5.0.0)